BlackOpsOne/Cheating-PSA/pages/t5/Stealth-Cheating.md

 > [!CAUTION]
 > This DLL can be injected at any point in the game, and the custom `.ff` file can be swapped out and back in at any point.
 >
-> In other words, someone can be legit one game, but cheating the next, and you would never know.
->
-> This makes the showing of your files completely useless, the point of that rule was to prevent launching from a script containing this method.
+> This makes the showing of your files completely useless, the point of that rule was to prevent launching from a third party launcher containing this method.
 >
 > The only way to detect this is via an external program checking the game's memory and loaded DLL files.